 As summer comes to an end – after what was hopefully an exciting, fun-filled few months – it’s a time to shift gears, refocus on your goals, put your nose to the grindstone, and in some cases, to take on new challenges.
 Some people will prioritize working off their “summer bod’s,” which aren’t as chiseled as they might like after enjoying three months of beer and BBQ season!
 For some it will mean prioritizing work, putting in long hours, gaining traction on projects, with accounts, and third quarter metrics.
-For some, it simply means grounding oneself with clarity, uninfluenced by distraction, and getting back to the things that are important in life.
-Whatever the case, picking things up in the fall months is an uplifting feeling; but it doesn’t come without some nervousness, self-doubt, and the regular insecurities that can affect us when taking on a heavy workload or challenge.
+For some, it means grounding oneself with clarity, uninfluenced by distraction, and getting back to the things that are important in life.
+Whatever the case, picking things up in the fall months is an uplifting feeling; but it doesn’t come without some nervousness, self-doubt, and the insecurities that affect us when taking on a massive workload or challenge.

 Something you might not realize – or maybe just haven’t thought about yet – is that this couldn’t be more true for kids than it is for us “big kids.”
 Kids are starting school, faced with significant social pressures and heavier workloads than they’ve ever had.
 They’re one grade older, a daunting step for even the best learners.
 Kids need to adapt to new learning environments (a new classroom), new leaders (their new teacher), new friends (even some old friends), and for some, entirely new schools.
 What I’ve noticed is that us “big kids” can learn a thing or two from the little kids.
 I don’t know if it’s the purity you find in kids, or the beauty of being somewhat naive to it all, OR maybe just that kids say the darndest things!